iapsoecs/iapsoecs.github.io/aboutus.md

 	<tr  class="profile-cell">
 	<td width="73%" class="profile-cell">
 	<p><strong>Kay McMonigal (USA, member):</strong>
-	Kay is a fifth year PhD student working with Prof. Lisa Beal at the Rosenstiel School of Marine and Atmospheric Sciences, University of Miami.
-His work focuses on observations of the Agulhas Current.
-In addition to the Indian Ocean, he loves running, reading, and beer.</p>
+	 Kay is an Assistant Professor of Oceanography at University of Alaska Fairbanks.
+His work focuses on how ocean currents are changing due to climate change, and the impacts this has on local, regional, and global climate.
+For a healthy work-life balance, Kay enjoys running and reading.</p>
 	</td>
 	<td width="24%" class="profile-cell">
 	<a href="http://kmcmonigal.com" target="_blank"><img src="https://www.iapsoecs.org/uploads/bio_photos/kay.jpg" alt="Kay McMonigal" class="profile-image"/></a>